-A member of staff who is approached by a child should listen positively and try to reassure them.
-They cannot promise complete confidentiality and should explain that they may need to pass information to other professionals to help keep the child or other children safe.
+A member of staff who is approach safeguarding file.

+They cannot promise complete confidence and any and any that they may need to pass information to other professionals to help keep the child or other children safe.
 The degree of confidentiality should always be governed by the need to protect the child.